Foundation model: Training

+Examples

 TechCrunch saw Sora as an example of a world model, while in January 2025, Nvidia released its own set of world models.
 The South China Morning Post wrote that Manycore Tech was another example of companies aiming to build a world model, viewing their work as an example of spatial intelligence.
 In May 2025, Mohamed bin Zayed University of Artificial Intelligence released a world model for building simulations to test AI agents.

 Google DeepMind has also released two world models in two-dimensional space and three-dimensional space, respectively, that were trained on video data, with Google claiming that the latter can be a training environment for AI agents.
 Meta released a world model in June 2025, Tencent released an open source world model in July 2025.
-Niantic Spatial, an independent spin-off from Niantic, Inc., is developing a world model called a Large Geospatial Model, using anonymized player scans from Pokémon GO.
+Niantic, Inc. spinoff, Niantic Spatial, is developing a world model using anonymized player scans from Pokémon GO.
 Other companies that are planning as of 2025 to build world models include ByteDance and xAI.

+Applications

-Fei-Fei Li views world models as applying to robotics and creative works.
+Computer scientist researcher Fei-Fei Li views world models as applying to robotics and creative works.
 Due to the complexity of these models, she advocates for more complex strategies in data acquisition, data engineering, data processing, and synthesizing data.
 She co-founded a startup on building world models, which, as of 2024, planned to do so in three phases: incorporating an understanding of three-dimensional space along with time; support for augmented reality; and support for robotics.
+Her startup, World Labs, released its commercial world model, Marble, in November 2025.

-World models are intended for use in interactive media and environment simulation.
-Creative professionals have expressed concern that world models could disrupt jobs in their industries.
+World models are intended for use in interactive media (such as video games and movies) and environment simulation.
+Proposed use cases for world models include action planning and outcome prediction.
+Other applications include social simulacra to simulate social systems.
 Wired compared world models to the metaverse, while Business Insider noted possible military applications.

 In 2025, world models are being applied to drone warfare, robotics, and self-driving vehicles.
 The Wall Street Journal speculated that world models could improve spatial reasoning of artificial intelligence models and successfully automate both blue-collar and white-collar jobs.
 As of October 2025, research has shown mixed results in the spatial reasoning capabilities of text-to-video models (in particular, Veo 3).